 BA (Harvard), MA, PhD (Princeton)

 Veronica Alfano’s areas of research include Victorian poetry and poetics, lyric theory, gender and sexuality, ethics and aesthetics, and media studies.
 In addition to serving as a Research Fellow at the Institute for Religion and Critical Inquiry, she is an assistant professor at Delft University of Technology.
 Her research has been funded by the European Commission, the William Morris Society of the United States, and the Andrew W. Mellon Foundation.
-She has published articles and chapters in venues such as Victorian Poetry, Victorians: A Journal of Culture and Literature, Feminist Studies in English Literature, Ethical Theory and Moral Practice, and the collection Economies of Desire at the Victorian Fin de Siècle: Libidinal Lives.
+She has published articles and chapters in venues such as Victorian Poetry, Victorian Studies, Ethical Theory and Moral Practice, Victorians: A Journal of Culture and Literature, Feminist Studies in English Literature, Baylor Journal of Theatre and Performance (now Ecumenica), and the collection Economies of Desire at the Victorian Fin de Siècle: Libidinal Lives.
 With Andrew Stauffer, she is co-editor of Virtual Victorians: Networks, Connections, Technologies (Palgrave, 2015); with Lee O’Brien, she is putting together a special issue of Victorian Poetry on the topic of “Gender and Genre” (forthcoming in 2019).

-Dr. Alfano’s first monograph, The Lyric in Victorian Memory: Poetic Remembering and Forgetting from Tennyson to Housman, explores the links among mnemonic form, cultural nostalgia, and memory as a theme in lyric verse.
+In her first monograph, The Lyric in Victorian Memory: Poetic Remembering and Forgetting from Tennyson to Housman (Palgrave, 2017), Dr. Alfano explores the links among mnemonic form, cultural nostalgia, and memory as a theme in lyric verse.
 She asks what past-oriented poetry reveals not only about Victorian remembrance but also about the relationships between lyric and narrative and between gender and genre.
-This book is forthcoming from Palgrave in November 2017.
 Her second book, co-authored with her husband Mark Alfano and tentatively titled Mourning Texts as Literature and Philosophy: Still Lives, is newly under contract with Routledge.
+She is also planning a research project that examines poetic neologisms in the context of Victorian philology.

 The Lyric in Victorian Memory: Poetic Remembering and Forgetting from Tennyson to Housman.
 Basingstoke: Palgrave Macmillan, 2017.